The sleep that doesn't restore

 - Elevated nighttime cortisol — unregulated stress keeps the sympathetic system active, hindering depth.

-- Caffeine after noon — a 5–7-hour half-life means the 2 p.m. coffee is still circulating at 10 p.m.
+- Caffeine after noon — typical half-life of 3 to 5 hours, extending to 7–9 hours in slow metabolizers.
+For a significant fraction of adults, the 2 p.m. coffee is still circulating at 10 p.m.

 The most underestimated intervention